puppetlabs/puppet-docs/source/puppet/5.4/config_ssl_external_ca.markdown

 Additionally, Puppet cannot automatically distribute certificates in this configurations --- you must have your own complete system for issuing and distributing certificates.

-### Puppet server
+### Puppet Server

 Configure Puppet Server in three steps:

-* Disable the internal CA service
+* Disable the internal CA service.
-* Ensure that the certname will never change
+* Ensure that the certname will never change.
-* Put certificates/keys in place on disk
+* Put certificates/keys in place on disk.

 1. Edit Puppet Server's `/etc/puppetlabs/puppetserver/services.d/ca.cfg` file to disable the internal CA. Comment out the line following "To enable the CA service..." and uncomment the line following "To disable the CA service...", as follows: